Courses master Spatial Sciences (Research)

 One of the key objectives of the Research Master Degree in Spatial Sciences is Regional Studies is to train students in being a good researcher in different settings at an international level.
 This module is an important part of the degree programme, in which students conduct research in another institutional setting: that of a professional renowned research institute.
 One can think of the OECD, the FAO, the Worldbank etc. or in the Dutch context Planbureau voor de Leefomgeving (PBL), NIDI etc.

-Lecturer: dr. Gerd Weitkamp
+Coordinator: dr. Gerd Weitkamp

 Individual Research Training (IRT) (10EC)